top of page

 When I hypnotise someone, they are not under my power or in my control in any way.
 And it is not possible to plant a suggestion with a ‘trigger word’ that causes them to, for instance, start singing God Save the King when they see a red bus.

-Hypnotherapy is in fact a form of psychotherapy, designed to help the client reach positive goals that they have set with their therapist.
+Hypnotherapy is a form of psychotherapy, designed to help the client reach positive goals that they have set with their therapist.
 It works by utilising our natural ability to get into a trance state, which makes us much more open to suggestions and change.

 What is a trance?